-Office of Community Services Operations Center, Attn: Dr. Margaret Washnitzer, 1815 Fort Meyer Drive, Suite 300, Arlington, Virginia 22209: telephone: (800) 281-9519.
+Office of Community Services Operations Center, Attn: Dr. Margaret Washnitzer, 1815 Fort Meyer Drive, Suite 300, Arlington, Virginia 22209: Telephone: (800) 281-9519: E-mail: OCS@lcgnet.com.

 2. Content and Form of Application Submission

 An original and two copies of the complete application are required.
 The original and the 2 copies must include all required forms, certifications, assurances, and appendices, be signed by an authorized representative of the applicant organization, have original signatures, and be submitted unbound.
 Applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts for individuals specified in the application budget and Social Security Numbers.
 The copies may include summary salary information.